frederik-h/acer-wmi-battery/README.md

 ## Description

 This repository contains an experimental Linux kernel driver for the battery health control WMI interface of Acer laptops.
-It can be used to enable/disable a battery health mode that limits the battery charge to 80%.
+It can be used to control two battery-related features of Acer laptops that Acer provides through the Acer Care Center on Windows: a health mode that limits the battery charge to 80% with the goal of preserving your battery's capacity and a battery calibration mode which puts your battery through a controlled charge-discharge cycle to provide more accurate battery capacity estimates.

 So far the driver has been tested on an Acer Swift 3 (SF314-34) and an [Acer Aspire 5 A515-45G-R5A1](https://github.com/linrunner/TLP/issues/596#issuecomment-1146784888).